saylesss88/nix-book/src/nix/whonix_kvm.md

 the `Security Level` to `Safest` to disable JavaScript and more before exploring the dark web.

-If you need a place to start, check out `tor.taxi` by plugging that into the URL.
+If you need a place to start, check out `https://tor.taxi` by plugging that into the URL.
+Always include the `https` yourself!

 ## Live Mode